yashii/Teams/README.md

 # Teams: A collaborative experience
-Run this project locally by running:
+Run this project locally by executing:
 ```node src/app.js ```

 Try out the app -> [Teams](#)